ninjabit/django-flexible-plans/README.rst

 Credits
 -------

-Tools used in rendering this package:
+Tools used in creating this package:

 *  Cookiecutter_
 *  `cookiecutter-djangopackage`_